-1) The pretérito indefinido allows us to talk about what we did in the past, which if you’re a beginner is such an exciting rite of passage into the Spanish-speaking world.
-Not longer are you confined to talk in the present tense … finally you can say yesterday I ate enchiladas for lunch.
+1) The pretérito indefinido allows us to talk about what we did in the past, which, if you’re a beginner, is such an exciting rite of passage.
+Not longer are you confined to talking in the present tense.
+You can finally say yesterday I ate enchiladas for lunch!

 2) The pretérito indefinido has an amazing diversity of verb forms.
-This might not sound so awesome but as you become more familiar with it, you will start to love the way it works.
-There are regular verbs, irregular verbs and irregular verbs that are ... well ... regular (more on this below).
+This might not sound so awesome at first, but, as you become more familiar with it, you will start to love the way it works.
+There are regular verbs, irregular verbs and irregular verbs that are ... well ... actually quite regular (more on this below).

 Although pronunciation differs from country to country (and even town to town!), Spanish has two main variants: the Spanish that is spoken in Central and Northern Spain, known as Castilian in English (from Castile where the language was born), and the Spanish that is spoken in Southern Spain, the Canary Islands and Hispanic America, referred to in English as Atlantic Spanish.